surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 Alex                           {age, city}
 ```

-My go to command for looking at these things is `ConvertTo-JSON` because it's very clean and I
+My go to command for looking at these things is `ConvertTo-Json` because it's very clean and I
 frequently use JSON on other things.

 ```powershell